 HOW NOT TO EXPLAIN EROTICISM TO THE MASSES: Flesh & Blood no. 6 (1995) contained a three-page interview with Tinto Brass that made me wince.
 Brass’s English, while quite serviceable, is based primarily on book learning.
 Unfortunately, the quite-serviceable English of his Italian interviewers, Massimiliano Boldrini and Paolo Serafini, is based only on the colloquial (“vulgar”) language of the streets.
 So I’m sure that none of the participants realized how badly and hopelessly they all miscommunicated.
 Probably unbeknownst to Brass, Boldrini and Serafini took as their starting point a statement that Brass had given to a British magazine called Fiesta (vol. 15, no. 2, 1980) some years earlier:

 I like pornography because it is vulgar.
 I like everything that’s vulgar....
 I just exalt pornography because it is a vulgar way to approach the problem of screen sex.
-Just take it for what it is, without any taboo, any surprise, any guilt complex—anything.
+Just take it for what it is, without any taboo, any surprise, any guilt complex — anything.
 Sex is serious.
 As serious as eating.
 Sex is everything.
 There can never be enough.

 Perhaps the Fiesta interview was conducted in Italian and incompetently translated into English.
 Or perhaps it was conducted in English, with Brass optimistically assuming that his British interviewer had a good grasp of the language.
 Brass had obviously meant “vulgar” in the best sense of the word.
 The dictionary definition is “generally used, plebian, belonging to the common people, typical, vernacular.”
 “Vulgar” was once a beautiful word, lending a dignity to those who were not born into the nobility.
 (For instance, the Latin translation of the Bible that the Catholics still use is called the Vulgate — and the term “Vulgate” refers to the vulgar Latin language spoken by the general public, as distinct from the artificial classical Latin spoken by the ruling classes.)
 In the English of the streets, however, “vulgar” is understood to mean something else entirely: “vile, ugly, coarse, crude, rude, reprehensible, disgusting, abhorrent, offensive.”
-And this is obviously how Boldrini and Serafini understood the word.
+This is obviously how Boldrini and Serafini understood the word.
 The interview completely disintegrated before it even started.
 So, if you didn’t know the correct definition, go back and read that Fiesta quote again.

 Giorgione’s La tempesta, which is referenced in the film, directly and obliquely